Tree Cities of the World

+History

 The program was launched at the first World Forum on Urban Forests held in October 2018 in Mantua, Italy, in 2018 by the FAO and Arbor Day Foundation.
 The aim is to celebrate and recognize cities and towns of all sizes throughout the world which have shown a commitment to maintaining their urban forests.
 From the end of 2019, any municipal government which has responsibility for its trees were able to apply to become a designated Tree City of the World.
 The goal shared by both organizations is "to foster a robust and diverse network of communities, practitioners, advocates, and scientists that will lead to sustainable urban forests across the globe".

 The Tree City USA program began in 1976, co-sponsored by the National Association of State Foresters and the United States Forest Service, established a method by which the forest managers could be assisted in their work and recognized for it.
 However the importance of urban forests has been realized as even more vital in a time of global warming, pollution and crowded cities, adding to the well-being of residents and workers of villages, suburbs, towns and cities.
 As of 2025, there are almost 3,500 cities on the list of Tree Cities USA.

+Organisation

 Five core standards are necessary to be met by a Tree City of the World: